airdcpp-web/airdcpp-webclient/README.md

 sudo make uninstall
 ```

-Follow the instuctions in the [Compile and install](#compile-and-install) section to install the new version.
+Follow the instructions in the [Compile and install](#compile-and-install) section to install the new version.

 ## Uninstalling